confluentinc/confluent-kubernetes-examples/blueprints-early-access/README.rst

 Overview
 --------

-Confluent for Kubernets (CFK) Blueprints extend CFK with a new set of Kubernetes-native APIs (CustomResourceDefinitions) that configure, deploy and operate Confluent Platform services and application resources.
+Confluent for Kubernetes (CFK) Blueprints extend CFK with a new set of Kubernetes-native APIs (CustomResourceDefinitions) that configure, deploy and operate Confluent Platform services and application resources.